Foods That Last a Long Time, 25 Years or More

 Despite having a very long shelf life, powdered eggs can be consumed alone or in combination with other dishes.

 One of the main issues with powdered eggs is that they are quite susceptible to temperature changes.
-If you decide to store them, ensure they are in a place with good ventilation, in airtight container or a waterproof bag, and as an extra precaution, even in an oxygen absorbent.
+If you decide to store them, ensure they are in a place with good ventilation, in an airtight container or a waterproof bag, and as an extra precaution, even in an oxygen absorbent.

 12. Whole Nuts Last For 1-30 Years